Sources of law: Equity

+Parliamentary conventions

-Parliamentary Conventions are not strict rules of law, but their breach may lead to breach of law.
+Parliamentary conventions are not strict rules of law, but their breach may lead to breach of law.
 They typically are found within the English legal system, and they help compensate for the UK's lack of a single written constitution.
 Typically, parliamentary conventions govern relationships, such as that between the House of Lords and the House of Commons; between the monarch and Parliament; and between Britain and its colonies.
 For instance, after the Finance Act 1909, the House of Lords lost its power to obstruct the passage of bills, and now may only delay them.
 The prerogative powers are subject to convention, and in 2010, the monarch's power to dissolve Parliament was abolished.
 Britain's tradition with its colonies is that they are self-governing (although, historically, rarely with universal suffrage), and that the mother-country should stay aloof.